I received a reply to the

 bankruptcies befalling people who have insurance.

-about what has brought us to this pretty pass.
-We're here as a result
+brought us to this pretty pass.
+We're here as a result of decades of

 subsidies, and penalties will (somehow) bring us to health care nirvana.